Blupo/ColorPane/docs/user-guide/color-editor.md

 ![The comparison and hex input](../images/tools.png)

-The comparison square shows the current and starting colors (on the top and bottom respectively), with the Quick Palette next to it.
-If you ever need to start over, you can click on the starting color to reset.
+The comparison square shows the current and starting colors (on the top and bottom respectively), and you can click on the starting color to set the current color, in case you want to start over.
 The hex input accepts either 3 (`ABC` = `AABBCC`) or 6 (`ABCDEF`) digits.